andrew/ultimate-awesome/README.md

 - [mobile-xamarin](https://github.com/it-shark-pro/mobile-xamarin) - 📚 Materials about cross-platform development with Xamarin.
 - [awesome-libadwaita](https://github.com/janvhs/awesome-libadwaita) - Resources, language bindings and frameworks around GNOME's Libadwaita.
 - [awesome-intuitive-physics-ai](https://github.com/jiafei1224/awesome-intuitive-physics-ai) - Reading list for research topics in intuitive physics for artificial cognition.
-- [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
-- [awesome-reticulum](https://github.com/lorien/awesome-reticulum) - A curated list of projects related to Reticulum Network.
 - [awesome-list-microservice](https://github.com/lovejavaee/awesome-list-microservice) - Awesome list of microservice architecture resources.
 - [awesome-codejam-resources](https://github.com/mcgill-ecsess/awesome-codejam-resources) - 💫 A curated list of pattern recognition resources for CodeJam 2019.
 - [awesome-netsuite-ai](https://github.com/michoelchaikin/awesome-netsuite-ai) - A curated list of awesome NetSuite AI resources, tools, articles, and community contributions focused on the NetSuite AI Connector Service and MCP (Model Context Protocol) integration.